rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 az acr credential show -n myrepository
 ```

-Now you can use those credentials to provide the username and password values to log into the repo from Docker:
+Now you can use those credentials to provide the username and password values to log into the repo from Docker.
+The username is the _name of your repository_ and the password is one of the values from the `credential show` comamnd:

 ```text
 docker login myrepository.azurecr.io --username username --password-stdin
 ```

-Replace `myrepository`, `username` with your values.
+Replace `myrepository` and `username` with your values.
 Also, once you press enter you'll be on an empty line.
 Type in (or paste) the password, press ctl-z, then enter.
 That'll provide the password to the command and you should be logged in.

 > ℹ If the login fails, try the other password shown from the `credential show` command.
 Sometimes special characters in the password cause a problem.